doclin-dev/doclin/README.md

 ## To run extension

-1. npm run watch
-2. go to RUN > Debug.
+1. go to RUN > Debug.
 Or simply hit F5